tamagusko/tamagusko.github.io/index.md

 # Tiago Tamagusko
 Civil Engineer & Data Analyst

-**I solve transportation problems, amongst other things**
-- 5+ years of experience as a civil engineer in the transportation area
+- 5+ years of experience as a civil engineer in the transportation area;
-- Seeking to develop and apply multidisciplinary skills to solve complex problems
+- Seeking to develop and apply multidisciplinary skills to solve complex problems;
-- Enthusiast of AI, programming, and technology<br/>
+- Enthusiast of AI, programming, and technology.<br/>

 <a href="tamagusko@gmail.com">tamagusko@gmail.com</a>